Capacitated Network Design Games on a Generalized Fair Allocation Model: Capacitated Cost-Sharing Connection Games under Sum-Cost Criterion

+In a parallel composition, $G$ is obtained from $G_1$ and $G_2$ by identifying $s=s_1=s_2$ and $t=t_1=t_2$.
+By the construction, there is no agent under $\s$ in $G$ that uses both edges of $G_1$ and edges of $G_2$.
+Suppose that $k'$ agents use only edges of $G_1$ and $k-k'$ agents use only edges of $G_2$ in the strategy profile $\s$, and $r'$ agents use only edges of $G_1$ and $r-r'$ agents only edges of $G_2$.
+Because $r<k$, it holds that either $r'<k'$ or $r-r'<k-k'$.
+Without loss of generality, we assume that $r'<k'$.
+By the induction hypothesis, there is an $s_1$-$t_1$ path $s_{r'+1}$ in $G_1$ that uses only edges used in $\s_1$ such that the strategy profile $(\s_1,s_{r'+1})$ of $r'+1$ agents is feasible.
+Since an $s_1$-$t_1$ path is an $s$-$t$ path in $G$, the lemma holds. \end{proof} \fi

-By using Lemma \ref{lem:feasible}, we obtain the following lemma.
+We obtain the following lemma by using Lemma \ref{lem:feasible}.
 Note that Lemma \ref{lem:feasible} holds for any payment functions, but Lemma \ref{lem:cost} holds only for cost-sharing functions in the generalized cost-sharing scheme of this paper.

 \begin{lemma} Let $(\Delta, \mathcal{F}^*)$ be a CSCSG on SP graphs, and let $\textbf{s}^*$ be an optimal strategy profile under sum-cost and \textbf{s} be a strategy profile that is a Nash equilibrium in $(\Delta, \mathcal{F}^*)$.
 Then, the cost of each agent in $\s$ is at most $\cost_{sc}(\s^*)$. \end{lemma}